-Departments are not authorized to make purchases at this level and must submit requisitions with required specifications to Purchasing.
-Purchasing will seek oral or informal written quotations from at least three sources or provide written justification as to why an alternative method is in the County's best interests.
-Purchasing will create a purchase order or a blanket (open) purchase order for commodity purchases at this level.
+Upon approval by Purchasing, departments may submit requisitions with required specifications to Purchasing.
+Requests at this level should include written quotations from at least three sources or written justification as to why an alternative method is in the County's best interests.
+Purchasing will review the requisition and documentation for approval and establish a purchase order or a blanket purchase order for commodity purchases at this level.

-(f) Services Purchases Between \$20,001 and \$100,000
+(f) Services Purchases Between \$20,001 and \$200,000

-Departments must obtain approval from Purchasing before proceeding and must submit a requisition with detailed specifications for the service to Purchasing.
-Purchasing shall seek up to three (3) oral or written quotations from qualified providers in the absence of a firm recommendation from the department.
+Departments are authorized to seek quotes at this level, but may request assistance from Purchasing as appropriate.
+Purchasing will evaluate quotations and procurement process and approve as deemed appropriate.
+In the absence of a firm recommendation from the department, Purchasing may seek at least three written quotations from qualified providers.
 In addition, departures from the standard insurance requirements must be approved by the Risk Manager.
-(County Procedures Manual Title I, Section 300, D) Purchasing will create a purchase order, or if multiple payments are anticipated, a blanket (open) purchase order.
-Use of County Independent Contractor Agreement or approved alternative is required for service over \$50,000.
+(County Procedures Manual Title I, Section 300, D) Purchasing will review requisition for approval and establish a purchase order, or if multiple payments are anticipated, a blanket purchase order as appropriate.
+Use of a fully executed standard County Independent Contractor Agreement template previously approved by the Board or non-standard agreement that has met the criteria noted in Section 4.0.1 is required for services exceeding \$50,000, however, an agreement may be used for services at any level.
+Any service request with an agreement must be placed in the Contracts Module.